kindspirit/WeakMap-WeakSet-slim-shim/README.md

     weakMap['delete'](key, 1)// don't delete beyond the first match

+Since the methods are added to the prototype, and not the object itself, you can also do operations that way:

+    WeakMap.prototype.set.call(weakMap, key, value);// Throws if weakMap is not a WeakMap instance

 Remember it's always better to add any information associated with an object directly to the object itself.
 This shim is only useful when that isn't possible.
   It's a